Dept/Ministry of Health, large HMO

 A specification ecosystem enables the creation of specifications from numerous input sources, including text, images, UML models, syntax specifications (e.g. Antlr) and so on.
 An example is the openEHR Task Planning specification.
 An overall ecosystem may include dozens or hundreds of specification artefacts, which have to be managed in a system of components in order for long-term governance to be possible.
 We provide advice based on long-term experience for building such ecosystems.

 Thomas Beale is the original technical architect of the openEHR specifications, having worked since 2000 alongside numerous clinical and other colleagues in their development.
 These specifications are now managed by the openEHR Specifications Editorial Committee (SEC), and used in dozens of countries.
-They include the Reference Model, the Archetype Formalism (ISO 13606-2), and the Basic Meta-Model (BMM) formalism used by openEHR and HL7 CIMI.
+They include the Reference Model, the Archetype Formalism (ISO 13606-2), and the Basic Meta-Model (BMM) formalism used by openEHR vendors.

 Semantic Architecture